Metabolic programming through optimizing colostrum management and feeding high planes of nutrition

 The effects of colostrum on health and metabolism

 The importance of feeding newborn calves an adequate volume of high quality colostrum to ensure optimal transfer of passive immunity is widely understood.
-If calves have a serum concentration of 10 mg of IgG/mL 48 hours after birth, transfer of passive immunity is considered to be succesful.
+If calves have a serum concentration of 10 mg of IgG/mL 48 hours after birth, transfer of passive immunity is considered to be successful.
 To obtain this level of 10 mg IgG/ml, feeding four litres of colostrum immediately after birth is sufficient and will lead to a reduction of veterinary costs compared feeding two litres of colostrum only.

 Next to immunoglobulins, colostrum is both rich in nutrients and bioactive compounds, such as hormones and growth factors that influence post-natal development, growth and performance.
 Bioactive factors such as insulin-like growth factor (IGF-I), IGF-II, growth hormone (GH), insulin, prolactin (PRL) and leptin can influence post-natal intestinal development.
 They modulate the gastrointestinal tract (GIT) by influencing cell proliferation, digestion, and immune system development, as well as by influencing functions outside of the GIT.

 There is a growing body of evidence that shows that colostrum has significant impact on glucose metabolism of calves.
-Colostrum intake, enhances glucose absorption by increasing intestinal surface and improving lactose digestion.
+Colostrum intake enhances glucose absorption by increasing intestinal surface and improving lactose digestion.
 Calves that were fed sufficient volumes of high quality colostrum had greater insulin concentrations after meals than calves that did not receive colostrum.

 Effects of high of pre-weaning levels of feeding on growth and performance